lcvriend/flatbread/readme.md

 Flatbread can be accessed in `DataFrames` and `Series` using the `pita` accessor.

+It uses the [wc-simple-table](https://github.com/lcvriend/wc-simple-table) dataviewer web component to display tables in a notebook: [check out some examples](https://lcvriend.github.io/wc-simple-table/).

 ## Key Features

 - Add row and column totals/subtotals to DataFrames and Series